therealsaumil/static-arm-bins/README.md

-static-arm-bins
+# static-arm-bins #

 Statically compiled ARM binaries for debugging and runtime analysis.

+- gdb-arm-static-7.11
+- gdbserver-armel-static-8.0.1
+- ldd-arm-static
+- ltrace-arm-static-0.7.91
+- nc-arm-static

-Hope this saves you from toolchain hell.
+Hope this saves you from toolchain hell!

 @therealsaumil